oddsdk/ts-odd/README.md

 const permissions = {
   // Ask permission to write to and read from the directory:
   // private/Apps/Nullsoft/Winamp
-  app: { creator: "Nullsoft", name: "Winamp" }
+  app: { creator: "Nullsoft", name: "Winamp" },
 }

 // We need to pass this object to our program const program = await odd.program({
-  namespace: { creator: "Nullsoft", name: "Winamp" }, permissions
+  namespace: { creator: "Nullsoft", name: "Winamp" }, permissions,
 })

 // (a) Whenever you are ready to redirect to the lobby, call this: